varunkumardev/amitmerchant1990.github.io/_posts/2019-11-26-dependency-injection-container-php.md

 excerpt: In this article, I'll talk about Dependency Injection and Dependency Injection Container and why one should use DI Containers.
 ---

-If you've worked with some of the modern framework such as Laravel or Symphony, I'm sure you've come across this term called "Dependency Injection".
-So, what is dependency injection actually?
+If you've worked with some of the modern framework such as [Laravel](https://laravel.com) or [Symfony](https://symfony.com), I'm sure you've come across this term called ["Dependency Injection"](https://en.wikipedia.org/wiki/Dependency_injection).
+So, what is dependency injection anyway?

 > Dependency Injection (DI) is a design pattern used to implement IoC(Inversion of Control).
 It is rather a technique using which one object supplies the dependencies of another object.